Skip to content

 • Working hours is max 6 hours per day and 30 hours per week.
 Overtime must be compensated in time.

-• Taking care of private matters for example keeping your room clean, does not count as housework time.
+• Taking care of private matters, for example, keeping your room clean, does not count as housework time.

 • The Au Pair is entitled to at least 1.5 full days off per week.
 At least one Sunday per month must be free.